It was an engineering problem

 But this Mazda is about a lot more than just speed.
 The 3 raises the econobox bar with its controlled body motions, athletic responses and an electric power steering system that’s sports-car quick (2.6 turns lock to lock), accurate and gratifyingly communicative.
 It’s almost telepathic.

 Despite sporting intentions, the suspension has relatively soft tuning and the car exhibits a fair amount of body roll when pushed.
 There’s an emphasis on balance and precision, rather than a battle-hardened ride.
 The one letdown is the amount of road noise that leaks inside; there are plenty of small cars that are quieter.

-The Skyactiv powertrains largely deliver on their economy mission.
+largely deliver on their economy mission.
 The larger motor averages 35 mpg (8 litres/100 km) in mixed driving, while highway trips can approach 50 mpg with careful right-foot management.
 Surprisingly, the automatic transmission outshines the manual gearbox in this regard.

 Mazda’s small sedan and hatchback hit well above their econobox weight class with their premium cabin furnishings, sophisticated styling, sublime driving dynamics, strong fuel economy and hatchback versatility (if you want it).
 Drawbacks are few in number: excessive noise, weak low-end torque and a back seat that remains a little tight are about it for the gripes.

 Reliability has been better than average from what we can surmise from owners’ remarks.
 Perhaps the most common complaint has to do with brakes that wear quicker than usual – often the rear set before the front discs – which isn’t helped by a rust issue that’s become the subject of a recall.